bentoml/BentoML/docs/source/deployment/aws_ecs.rst

 AWS ECS (elastic container service) is a fully managed container orchestration service.
-With AWS Fargate, a serverless compute engine for containers, ECS provide the benefit of AWS Lambda without sacrificing computing performance.
+With AWS Fargate, a serverless compute engine for containers, ECS provides the benefit of AWS Lambda without sacrificing computing performance.

-It is great for running more advanced services that require more computing power compare to AWS Lambda.
+It is great for running more advanced ML prediction service that require more computing power compare to AWS Lambda, while still want to take advantage of the benefits that AWS Lambda brings.

 Prerequisites
 -------------